easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

 Before deep diving into the wonderful world of EasyBuild and getting your hands dirty with the hands on exercises coming up in this tutorial, you will need to install EasyBuild.

-In this section we outline a couple of different ways of doing this, and also the things you should pay attention to.
+In this section we outline three different ways of doing this, and also the things you should pay attention to.
 By the end of this section, you will have a functional EasyBuild installation that you can use for the remainder of this tutorial.